Legal Claim Assistant

 Next, the firm focuses on your injuries sustained.
 Because you sought medical attention or treatment shortly after the crash, there is a record that links your symptoms to the collision.
 The firm will gather emergency room records, hospital bills, imaging, physical therapy notes, and, if needed, expert opinions about future medical expenses and care.
 After a car accident, it is important to seek medical attention immediately, even if injuries seem minor, to establish a link between the accident and your injuries.

-This is especially important for injuries that are common in rear end crashes, such as whiplash, back pain, or traumatic brain injury.
+This is especially important for injuries that are common in rear end crashes, such as whiplash, back pain, traumatic brain injury, broken bones, and soft tissue injuries.
 Many people ask how long does back pain last after a rear end collision.
-A firm uses your medical records to show how long your symptoms have lasted and how they affect your life and work.
+A firm uses your medical records and health insurance documentation to show how long your symptoms have lasted and how they affect your life, work, and emotional distress.

 Negotiation and, if necessary, litigation

-If the insurer refuses to resolve the case fairly, a firm is prepared to file a car accident lawsuit and move into discovery and trial preparation.
+If the insurance company refuses to resolve the case fairly, a firm is prepared to file a car accident lawsuit and move into discovery and trial preparation.
 Throughout this process, you have a team focused on your claim, rather than one person who must balance every administrative and legal task.

-Car accident lawyers often work on a contingency fee basis, meaning you only pay if you win your case.
+Car accident lawyers, best car accident lawyers, or a personal injury lawyer often work on a contingency fee basis, meaning you only pay if you win your case.
 Having a lawyer can significantly increase the likelihood of receiving a higher settlement from insurance companies.
-An experienced car accident lawyer can navigate the complexities of insurance negotiations on your behalf.
-Legal representation can alleviate the stress of dealing with insurance companies and the legal process after an accident.
+An experienced car accident attorney can navigate the complexities of insurance negotiations on your behalf.
+Legal representation can alleviate the stress of dealing with insurance companies, legal fees, and the legal process after an accident.

 Understanding Claim Eligibility